Helping Diabetes Educators Care for Patients With Kidney Disease

 CKD Training Program for Diabetes Educators

 Because diabetes educators are likely to encounter numerous patients with kidney disease, it is important for them to have a solid understanding of DKD.
-To help prepare diabetes educators to address the kidney complications of diabetes, NIDDK has developed a four-module training program in partnership with the American Association of Diabetes Educators (AADE).
-The program covers implementation of the AADE Practice Advisory for DKD, with each of the four modules focused on a specific aspect of kidney disease management, including identification, slowing progression, addressing complications, and educating patients.
-Additionally, the program reviews content from the perspective of the AADE 7 self-care behaviors.
+To help prepare diabetes educators to address the kidney complications of diabetes, NIDDK has developed a four-module training program in partnership with the Association of Diabetes Care and Education Specialists (ADCES).
+The program covers implementation of the ADCES Practice Advisory for DKD, with each of the four modules focused on a specific aspect of kidney disease management, including identification, slowing progression, addressing complications, and educating patients.
+Additionally, the program reviews content from the perspective of the ADCES 7 self-care behaviors.
 The module content is available to review below.
-To earn Continuing Education credits, individuals—especially diabetes educators—can register for the course from AADE.
+To earn Continuing Education credits, individuals—especially diabetes educators—can register for the course from ADCES.